unjs/website/content/5.blog/2024-01-29-introducing-h3-docs.md

 Until now, the way to learn H3 was reading the little README on the [GitHub repository](https://github.com/unjs/h3j), the [JSDoc comments](https://www.jsdocs.io/package/h3) or the code itself.
 Terrible right?

+But now, you can learn H3 with a dedicated documentation website.

 ## Complete Documentation

 <!-- TODO: add images from the home -->